bluerocktel/sellsy-client/README.md

 ### The basics
 <a name="usage_query_basic"></a>

+Each domain (eg: `Contacts`, `Items`, `Taxes`) is represented by a class.
+Each class contains methods that represent the endpoints of the related domain.
-The easier way to start querying the API is by initializing the corresponding domain class :
+The easiest way to start querying the API is by initializing the corresponding class :

 ```php
 use Bluerock\Sellsy\Api\ContactsApi;